-1-WIRE SIGNALLING
+1-WIRE SIGNALING

-The DS199x requires strict protocols to insure data integrity.
-The protocol consists of five types of signalling on one line: Reset Sequence with Reset Pulse and Presence Pulse, Write 0, Write 1, Read Data and interrupt pulse (DS1994).
-All these signals except presence pulse and interrupt pulse are initiated by the bus master.
-The initialization sequence required to begin any communication with the DS199x is shown in Figure 10.
-A reset pulse followed by a presence pulse indicates the DS199x is ready to send or receive data given the correct ROM command and memory function command.
-The bus master transmits (TX) a reset pulse (tRSTL, minimum 480 $\mu$ s).
-The bus master then releases the line and goes into receive mode (RX).
-The 1-Wire bus is pulled to a high state via the pull-up resistor.
-After detecting the rising edge on the data line, the DS199x waits (tPDH, 15-60 μs) and then transmits the presence pulse (tPDL, 60-240 μs).
-There are special conditions if interrupts are enabled where the bus master must check the state of the 1-Wire bus after being in the RX mode for 480 $\mu$ s.
-These conditions will be discussed in the "Interrupt" section.
+The DS1994 requires strict protocols to ensure data integrity.
+The protocol consists of five types of signaling on one line: reset sequence with reset pulse and presence pulse, write 0, write 1, read data, and interrupt pulse.
+The bus master initiates all these signals except presence pulse and interrupt pulse.
+The initialization sequence required to begin any communication with the DS1994 is shown in Figure 10.
+A reset pulse followed by a presence pulse indicates the DS1994 is ready to send or receive data given the correct ROM command and memory function command.
+The bus master transmits (Tx) a reset pulse (t{RSTL} , minimum 480μs).
+The bus master then releases the line and goes into receive mode (Rx).
+The 1-Wire bus is pulled to a high state through the pullup resistor.
+After detecting the rising edge on the data line, the DS1994 waits (t{PDH} , 15μs to 60μs) and then transmits the presence pulse (t{PDL} , 60μs to 240μs).
+There are special conditions if interrupts are enabled for which the bus master must check the state of the 1-Wire bus after being in the Rx mode for 480μs.
+These conditions are discussed in the Interrupt section.